paymentwall/paymentwall.github.io/docs/integration-checkout-subscription.md

 http://www.yourserver.com/pingback_path?uid=pwuser&goodsid=gold_membership&slength=3&speriod=day&type=0&ref=b1493048890&sign_version=2&sig=d94b23ba8585f29978706dd1b153ead9
 ```

-After validating the *pingback*, your server is always expected to be able to proceed the delivery process and response it with only ```OK``` in the body of *response*.
+After validating the *pingback*, your server is always expected to be able to proceed the delivery process and respond to it with only ```OK``` in the body of *response*.

 Other than successful *subscription*, there are other cases for *pingback*: